 Buff/Neck Gaiter: This is an essential piece of gear to keep your neck warm as well as to cover your mouth and keep in the moisture high up.

 Hiking Boots: You will want to purchase these early and break them in (do not go on the trip with a never been worn pair of boots).
-They ideally will be leather and must be waterproof.
+The warmer the better.
+Your trekking must be waterproof.
+LEARN MORE.

 Lightweight Shoes: You will want to take your boots off when you arrive in the camp each night.
 We recommend a light trail running shoe or trainer (Salomon Quest are ideal).